 Muhimbi: When was this?

-Steven: About two and a half years ago.
-We started the trial in November of 2009 and purchased in December 2009.
+Steven: We started the trial in November of 2009 and purchased in December 2009.

-Muhimbi: We’ve updated and released several versions since over the past two and a half years.
+Muhimbi: We’ve updated and released several versions since.
 Do you keep up to date on the versions and utilize new features?

 Steven: Yes, every version has something new and useful for us.
 We’re excited to update to version 6.0 as it enables conversion from InfoPath to Word and this is something we’d like to take advantage of.
 We have on occasion put in feature requests and Muhimbi seems to respond within the next release or so, which is great.